Here it goes…

 At least I can admit my faults sometimes.

 I don’t prefer coffees that are very acidic.
-This is why I generally prefer dark roasts over light roasts.
+This is why I generally prefer dark or medium roasts over light roasts.

 I think many people feel the same way.
 However, I realize that not everyone does.